University of Manchester: Sport

-The university competes annually in 28 different sports against Leeds and Liverpool universities in the Christie Cup, which Manchester has won for seven consecutive years.
-The Christie Cup is an inter-university competition between Liverpool, Leeds and Manchester in numerous sports since 1886.
-After the Oxford and Cambridge rivalry, the Christie's Championships is the oldest Inter–University competition on the sporting calendar: the cup was a benefaction of Richard Copley Christie.
+Each year, the university contests the Christie Cup in 28 different sports against Leeds and Liverpool, a competition Manchester has won for seven consecutive years.
+The Christie Cup is an inter‑university tournament between Liverpool, Leeds and Manchester that has been held in numerous sports since 1886.
+After the Oxford–Cambridge rivalry, the Christie Championships is the oldest inter‑university fixture on the sporting calendar.
+The cup was endowed by Richard Copley Christie.

-Every year elite sportsmen and sportswomen are selected for membership of the XXI Club, a society formed in 1932 to promote sporting excellence at the university.
-Most members have gained a Full Maroon for representing the university and many have excelled at a British Universities or National level.
-No more than 21 active members are allowed, each elected for up to three years (after graduating they become passive members).
+Annually, a select group of elite sportsmen and sportswomen are invited to join the XXI Club, a society founded in 1932 to promote sporting excellence at the university.
+Most members have been awarded a Full Maroon for representing the university, and many have distinguished themselves at British Universities or national level.
+Active membership is limited to no more than twenty‑one individuals, each elected for a term of up to three years; upon graduation they become passive members.

-An example of the university clubs is the lacrosse club which was founded in the season 1883–84 and in the following years won the North of England Flags twice and maintained its position among the leading English clubs.
-In 1885 it was one of the four founding clubs of the athletic union.
-The merging of Owens College with the university in 1904 affected the club by restricting the pool of players available for selection.
-However, when the English Universities Lacrosse Championship was set up in 1925–26 with five university teams the Manchester team won in the first season and again in 1932–33 and continued to do so in the 1930s.
+The university's lacrosse club, for example, was founded in the 1883–84 season.
+In the following years, it won the North of England Flags twice and maintained its position among the leading English clubs.
+In 1885, it became one of the four founding members of the athletic union.
+The merger of Owens College with the university in 1904 affected the club by narrowing the pool of players available for selection.
+When the English Universities Lacrosse Championship was established in 1925–26 with five university teams, Manchester won the title in the inaugural season, again in 1932–33, and continued to do so throughout the 1930s.

 University Challenge quiz programme

-In the eight years up to 2013, Manchester has won the BBC2 quiz programme University Challenge four times, drawing equal with Magdalen College, Oxford, for the highest number of series wins.
-Since merging as the University of Manchester, the university has consistently reached the latter stages of the competition, progressing to at least the semi-finals in every appearance between 2005 and 2014.
+Manchester has won the BBC2 quiz programme University Challenge five times, placing it level with Imperial College London for the highest number of series victories.
+Since the formation of the present University of Manchester, the team has consistently reached the later stages of the competition, progressing to at least the semi‑finals at every appearance between 2005 and 2014.

-In 2006, Manchester beat Trinity Hall, Cambridge, to record the university's first win in the competition.
-The next year, the university finished in second place after losing to the University of Warwick in the final.
-In 2009, the team battled hard in the final against Corpus Christi College, Oxford.
-At the gong, the score was 275 to 190 in favour of Corpus Christi College after a winning performance from Gail Trimble.
-However, the title was eventually given to the University of Manchester after it was discovered that Corpus Christi team member Sam Kay had graduated eight months before the final was broadcast, so the team was disqualified.
+In 2006, Manchester defeated Trinity Hall, Cambridge, to secure the university's first victory in the competition.
+The following year, the team finished as runners‑up, losing to the University of Warwick in the final.
+In 2009, Manchester met Corpus Christi College, Oxford, in a tightly contested final.
+At the gong, the score stood at 275–190 in favour of Corpus Christi, following a commanding performance by Gail Trimble.
+The title, however, was subsequently awarded to Manchester after it emerged that Corpus Christi team member Sam Kay had graduated eight months before the final was broadcast, leading to the team's disqualification.

-Manchester reached the semi-finals in the 2010 competition before being beaten by Emmanuel College, Cambridge.
-The university did not enter the 2011 series for an unknown reason.
-However, Manchester did enter a year later and won University Challenge 2012.
-Manchester has since defended its title to win University Challenge 2013, beating University College London, 190 to 140.
+Manchester reached the semi‑finals of the 2010 series before being defeated by Emmanuel College, Cambridge.
+The university did not enter the 2011 series for reasons that were not made public.
+It returned the following year, however, and won University Challenge 2012.
+Manchester successfully defended its title by winning University Challenge 2013, beating University College London by 190 points to 140.
+The university also won University Challenge 2025–26.